Bergvca/string_grouper/README.md

 But surprise ... the run-time of the process is sometimes drastically reduced as a result.
-For example, the speed-up of the following call is about 500% (here, the DataFrame is divided into 200 blocks on the right operand, that is, 1 block on the left &times; 200 on the right) compared to the same call with no splitting \[`n_blocks=(1, 1)`, the default, which is what previous versions (0.5.0 and earlier) of `string_grouper` did\]:
+For example, the speed-up of the following call is about 500% (here, the Series is divided into 200 blocks on the right operand, that is, 1 block on the left &times; 200 on the right) compared to the same call with no splitting \[`n_blocks=(1, 1)`, the default, which is what previous versions (0.5.0 and earlier) of `string_grouper` did\]: